wjakob/nanobind/README.md

   process is unsupported.
 (This would require TLS lookups for _nanobind_ data structures, which is undesirable.)
 - ⊘ `kw_only` / `pos_only` argument annotations were removed.
-- ⊘ Type signatures in docstrings are "best-effort".
-Getting all the details right for tools like MyPy is a rabbit hole that I don't wish to pursue in _nanobind_.
 - ⊘ The `options` class for customizing docstring generation was removed.
 - ⊘ Workarounds for old/buggy/non-standard-compliant compilers are gone and
   will not be reintroduced.